Sotatek-HieuVu/flutter_figma_theme_generator/README.md

 contribute to the package, how to file issues, what response they can expect from the package authors, and more.
 # flutter_figma_theme_generator
+#generated
+With a Dart package, run dart run build_runner build in the package directory.

+With a Flutter package, run flutter pub run build_runner build in your package directory